-- 1. satisfy all entrance requirements; - 2. complete all pre-professional curriculum requirements prior to enrollment at the Rutgers-SHRP; - 3. maintain an overall 2.750 GPA with a grade of "C" or better in all required science and math courses; and - 4. earn a minimum of 550 on TOEFL Exam for applicants with foreign credentials who are transferring into CLS programs. - 5.
-Complete an interview with the Cytotechnology Program Director. - Note: The minimal satisfaction of entrance requirements does not guarantee acceptance into the professional portion of the program.
+- 1. Satisfy all entrance requirements; - 2. complete all pre-professional curriculum requirements prior to enrollment at the RutgersSHP; - 3. maintain an overall 2.85 GPA with a grade of "C" or better in all required science and math courses; and - 4. earn a minimum of 550 on TOEFL Exam for applicants with foreign credentials who are transferring into CLS programs. - 5.
+Complete an interview with the CytotechnologyProgram Director.

+Note: The minimal satisfaction of entrance requirements does not guarantee acceptance into the professional portion of the program.
 The final decision for acceptance rests with the professional school.

 Required Biology Courses (24 credits)

 BIO 104 General Biology II 4

 BIO 202 Microbiology 4

 BIO 205 Anatomy & Physiology I 4

 BIO 206 Anatomy & Physiology II 4

-BIO 310 Cell Biology 3
+BIO 312 Cellular and Molecular Biology 4

-BIO 403 Immunology (required for MLS; recommended for cytotechnology) 4
+BIO 403 Immunology (required for MLS) 4

 BIO 409 Biology Seminar 1

 Related Requirements (22 credits)

-CHEM 103 General Chemistry I 5
+CHEM 103 General Chemistry I 4

-CHEM 104 General Chemistry II 5
+CHEM 104 General Chemistry II 4

 CHEM 201 Organic Chemistry I 4

 CHEM 360 Biochemistry 4

-MATH 161 Precalculus 4
+MATH 161 Pre-Calculus 4

-Professional Courses at Rutgers-SHRP (One of the following)
+Professional Courses at Rutgers-SHP (One of the following)

-Cytotechnology (15 months)

 Medical Laboratory Sciences (15 months)

-A grade of C is the minimum acceptable for MATH160 College Algebra.
-Revised on April 29, 2014
+A grade of C is the minimum acceptable for MATH 160 College Algebra.
+Revised on June 26,2018